MKevinEvans/time_series/README.md

 </p>

 <p>
-Our goal is to build a model to project death rates for cities in America and to see if certain actions can be made to decrease the rate of the curves.
+Our goal is to build a model to project death and confirmation rates on a state and national level in America.
+Also see if certain actions can be made to decrease the rate of the curve.
 </p>

 <h3 name='models_used'>Models Used</h3>